ashwinr000/DECOLLAB/README.md

 On the Internet Computer, DECOLLAB is a two-canister, backend-frontend system.
 The frontend canister hosts the website and user interface that was demoed.
 Based on user actions, this canister makes calls to the backend canister, written in Motoko, which stores and manages the data associated with the repositories.

-Firstly, exposing the full features of Git to a decentralized, web-hosted code editing and repository management program would allow more experienced coders to take advantage of the benefits that DECOLLAB provides.
-While the primary goal of DECOLLAB is its simplicity, appeal to a wider group of the programming industry would greatly foster the growth of this software.
-Furthermore, I plan to have DECOLLAB integrate further with the capabilities of the Internet Computer.
-One such feature is Internet Identity, which would provide users with secure authentication and more organized control over their repositories.
+# Working on the project

-If you want to start working on your project right away, you might want to try the following commands:
+If you want to start working on this project right away, you might want to try the following commands:

 ```bash
 cd decollab/